BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/documentation/encodings/README.md

 ## Move Encoding

 `encodeMove` compresses a chess move into an index within a predefined mapping, facilitating a compact representation in a 1968-dimensional vector space.
 This approach significantly reduces the dimensionality required to represent chess moves.
+The mapping is constructed by iterating through all squares on the board and generating all possible moves for each piece type.
+The resulting indices are then used to encode moves.
+This encoding scheme is a lot more efficient than the traditional approach of using a 64x64 matrix to represent all possible moves as also used in AlphaZero.
+This reduces the dimensionality of the move space by a factor of 2 which means that the neural network has to learn a lot less parameters to predict the best move.

 ## Moves Encoding with Probabilities